dotlang/language/Enhancements.md

 solution: define it as a private variable. and `weave {this.var1}` for all related methods. note that, type of `this.var1` cannot be same as the current class because it will cause infinite loop.

-? - now that we only support method-level weaving, we can use `this` or var of same type because it is only applied to a specific method. we can even support function for weave.
+Y - now that we only support method-level weaving, we can use `this` or var of same type because it is only applied to a specific method. we can even support function for weave.
 `weave {obj1}` weave calls into obj1 methods
 `weave {@OnlyAfter(this.func1)}` a single function will be executed after the current method is finished. this will extend meaning of casting. you can cast class A to class B even if method names are not the same.

-? - multiple weaves are handled from inner-most to outer-most. first inner-most is applied, on top of which next one. and outer-most is applied on top of all other aspects.
+Y - multiple weaves are handled from inner-most to outer-most. first inner-most is applied, on top of which next one. and outer-most is applied on top of all other aspects.

-? - support for weave on fields. with read/write methods? -> no support for fields.
+N - support for weave on fields. with read/write methods? -> no support for fields.
 `int x;`
 `weave {MClass} int x;`
 this is totally different than previous one because there is no code for `int x`.